pikey8706/LogCatch/README.md

 - View adb logcat logs from a device.

 ## Requirement
-You need to prepare commands: wish, awk, and adb.
+You need to prepare commands: wish, awk, and adb(for android).

 Linux:
-tk package, android-sdk for adb, awk.
+awk for filtering, tk package for GUI, and android-sdk for adb.

 Mac:
-android-sdk for adb
+android-sdk for adb.

 Windows:
 bash, wish, awk, android-sdk for adb.
 I recommed to install msys-git.
 This contains git, bash, awk, wish.
+No warranty for subsystem-linux on windows 10.
+Only mysy-git is supported.

 ## Install
 Linux: